 Vargo Wood Stove Review

 I decided to take a hike the next day to give it a test run.
 I hiked out to one of my favorite spots on the lake.
-I started to gather up some small peaces of wood and bark to get my stove lit.
+I started to gather up some small pieces of wood and bark to get my stove lit.
 It did not take long to gather up the wood since I was close to a forest.
 Lighting the stove was quite easy.
-Before I new it the stove was up and running.
+Before I knew it, the stove was up and running.
 I kept feeding it with small pieces of wood to get enough fuel to boil a cup of water for some tea.
 I was surprised at how little wood was required.

 - Easy to use

-- Ready available fuel source
+- Readily available fuel source

-- Your cup gets covered in black soot which readily comes off
+- Your cup gets covered in black soot, which readily comes off.

 Try it for yourself:

 What do you think of the Vargo wood stove?
-How do you cook out on the trail?
+How do you cookout on the trail?